Disco 2000 (song): Cover versions

+Irish singer Joe Dolan covered the song for his album Joe's 90s in 1998.
+Following his death, the RTÉ Concert Orchestra added a string accompaniment to a number of his recordings.
+They were released on the albums Orchestrated and Orchestrated, Vol. 2.
+A version of the song appears on the latter album.

 The song was covered by Nick Cave as a B-side for Pulp's single "Bad Cover Version" (2002), and again as a "pub rock" version on the deluxe edition of Different Class (2006).

 Keane covered the song in 2008.

 In popular culture

 "Disco 2000" was featured in Episode 7 of the first series of Life on Mars, where DI Sam Tyler hears it come on the radio in 1973, and mentions to DCI Gene Hunt that he had seen Pulp play the Manchester Nynex in 1996, to Hunt's bemusement.
 The song also appeared in a party scene in the 2013 Seth Rogen film This Is the End, and again in "The End of the Tour" in 2015.

 In 1996, it featured on the UEFA Euro 1996 official album, The Beautiful Game.

 The budget airline EasyJet used the song in a 2015 UK commercial celebrating their twenty years of revenue service.

+The song is featured on the soundtrack of the 2018 independent adventure game KURSK, and can be heard on the radio at multiple points.